videolan/x265/doc/reST/threading.rst

 thread if your system has enough CPU cores to make this a beneficial trade-off, else it runs within the context of the thread which calls the x265_encoder_encode().

+SAO
+===

+The Sample Adaptive Offset loopfilter has a large effect on encode performance because of the peculiar way it must be analyzed and coded.

+SAO flags and data are encoded at the CTU level before the CTU itself is coded, but SAO analysis (deciding whether to enable SAO and with what parameters) cannot be performed until that CTU is completely analyzed (reconstructed pixels are available) as well as the CTUs to the right and below.
+So in effect the encoder must perform SAO analysis in a wavefront at least a full row behind the CTU compression wavefront.

+This extra latency forces the encoder to save the encode data of every CTU until the entire frame has been analyzed, at which point a function can code the final slice bitstream with the decided SAO flags and data coded between each CTU.
+This second pass over the CTUs can be expensive, particularly at large resolutions and high bitrates.